-By: Dr. Lynn Perry Wooten, Associate Dean and Clinical Full Professor, University of Michigan Ross School of Business; co-author with Dr. Erika Hayes James, Leading Under Pressure: From Surviving to Thriving Before, During, and After a Crisis
+By: Dr. Lynn Perry Wooten, David J. Nolan Dean and Professor of Management and Organizations for Cornell University’s Charles H. Dyson School of Applied Economics and Management; co-author with Dr. Erika Hayes James, Leading Under Pressure: From Surviving to Thriving Before, During, and After a Crisis

 For the last decade my co-author, Erika James, and I have researched how organizations lead under pressure and especially in crisis situations.
 Although most organizations do not frequently confront crises, leading under pressure has become a new norm.
 Pressurized situations can be the result of budget constraints, time limitations, stakeholders’ demands, shortage of resources or employee strife.
 From our research, we discovered that an essential capacity for leading under pressure is the ability of an organization to learn.
 Organizational learning is viewed as an adaptive process where organizations develop knowledge over time by incorporating the experiences and expertise of its members.
 These collective experiences and repertoires of expertise are a function of both personal mastery and team mastery.
 It is these learning capabilities that enable organizations to change their routines in response to environmental threat and opportunities.